 2. Boost employee morale: Chances are your staff has more updated equipment at home—and in their pockets—than you offer at the workplace.
 Providing access to the latest technology and creating a dynamic, mobile, up-to-date IT environment helps create job satisfaction and foster productivity.

 3. Expert help is available: Even though a large-scale OS upgrade can seem like a complex project, you don’t have to do it alone.
-PC Connection can help you assess the readiness of your infrastructure for a Windows 8 migration.
+Connection can help you assess the readiness of your infrastructure for a Windows 8 migration.
 Our certified technicians collect data to make deployment, migration, and Microsoft best-practice recommendations across your entire organization.